graphistry/graphistry-cli/docs/configure.md

 For a list of many investigation-oriented options, see their [settings reference page](configure-investigation.md).

-## Four configurations: .env, docker-compose.yml, pivot.json, and etc/ssl/*
+## Top configuration places: .env, .pivot-db/config/config.json

-* Graphistry is configured through a `.env` file, which is what you primarily edit
+* Graphistry is primarily configured through a `.env` file
-* It can be used to enable a `.pivot-db/config/config.json`, which supports the same commands, but is more convenient for heavier configurations such as json ontologies
+* Richer ontology configuration is optionally via `.pivot-db/config/config.json`.
+Many relevant options are [detailed in a reference page](configure-investigation.md).

+Between edits, restart one or all Graphistry services: `docker-compose stop`  and `docker-compose up -d`

+## Further configuration: docker-compose.yml, Caddyfile, and etc/ssl/*

-* The `docker-compose.yml` reads the `.env` file, and more advanced administrators may edit the yml file as well.
+* More advanced administrators may edit `docker-compose.yml` .
 Maintenance is easier if you never edit it.
 * TLS is via editing `Caddyfile`([docs](https://caddyserver.com/docs/automatic-https), or being phased out, Nginx config (`etc/ssl/*`)
-* Many of the `.env` and `docker-compose.yml` options are [detailed in a reference page](configure-investigation.md).

 ## Backup your configuration